Dracula (1979 film): Accolades

-Home video
+Home media

 The movie made it onto Varietys All-Time Horror Rentals in 1993, but it fell into relative cinematic obscurity for several years, partly due to it having a very limited video release outside of the US.

 Video recoloring

 The 1979 theatrical version looks noticeably different from later prints.
 When the film was reissued for a widescreen laserdisc release in 1991, the director chose to alter the color timing, desaturating the look of the film.

 John Badham had intended to shoot the film in black and white (to mirror the monochrome 1931 film and the stark feel of the Gorey stage production), but Universal Studios executives objected.
 Cinematographer Gilbert Taylor was prompted to shoot the movie in warm, "golden" colors, to show off the distinctive production design.
 The original version has not been widely screened since the 1980s.
-Other than an occasional broadcast, such as on TCM in a pan and scan format, the movie was effectively been out of print.

 In 2018, a 2.35:1 aspect ratio fan edit restored the theatrical color timing based on the original laserdisc and VHS releases, as well as set photography and reference materials prompting an official release the following year.

 In July, 2019 Shout!
 Factory announced a re-release of the film on Blu-ray.
 It was released with the desaturated "Director's Edition" on disc one and the original "Theatrical Version" on disc two.

 In November 2020, Black Hill Pictures and KOCH Media released a newly restored "cinema edition" featuring the 1979 color version of Dracula on Blu-ray (Region B/2), making use of higher quality source materials.